 You employers don’t trust you or show you respect as a professional.

 Micromanagers.
 A nanny’s worst nightmare, am I right?
 Experienced nannies know how to do their jobs, and know how to do them well.
 We don’t need someone telling us what to do every second of everyday, especially considering most nannies share the self-starter and perfectionist traits.
 It happens that parents feel anxiety when leaving their child with someone they really don’t know.
 I can understand that.
 Unfortunately, if they choose to hire a nanny, the most important thing they can do for your relationship is to trust you.
-If your nanny family restricts you from leaving the home or occasionally gives you permission to take them places, it means they don’t trust you.
+If your nanny family restricts you from leaving the home or plans activities for you to do with the kids, it means they don’t trust you.
 It likely has nothing to do with you and everything to do with them.
 Certain types of parents are not meant to employ nannies.
-They either can’t trust people or don’t respect nannies as professionals who can mange themselves.
+They either can’t trust people, need control, or don’t respect nannies as professionals who can mange themselves.
 Either way, it may be time to move on.

 You’re unhappy or feel bitter going to work everyday.

-This might seem obvious, but feelings of unhappiness or bitterness are not necessarily a reason to leave a job.
+Feelings of unhappiness or bitterness are not necessarily a reason to leave a job.
 Some weeks, or even months, can seem difficult and cause you to feel discontent with your job or nanny family.
-If the issue lies in a clash of personalities, communication, or understanding about job responsibilities, it might be time to move on.
+If the issue persists or lies in a clash of personalities, communication, or understanding about job responsibilities, it might be time to move on.
 It isn’t fair to you or the kids to feel resentment going into work everyday.

 You’ve tried everything and it still isn’t working.